DanielSOhara27/PaaS-enabling-rapid-and-reliable-software-development/Readme.md

 # Homework User Story

 ## User Story
-As an instructor, I want to you to deploy the application to the Cloud Foundry PaaS so you can see the level of simplicity and application management PaaS provides over IaaS.
+As an instructor, I want you to deploy the application to the Cloud Foundry PaaS so you can see the level of simplicity and application management PaaS provides over IaaS.